Readers Question: Does inflation causes unemployment?

-- Inflation leads to decline in competitiveness and lower export demand, causing unemployment in the export sector (especially in a fixed exchange rate).
+- Inflation leads to a decline in competitiveness and lower export demand, causing unemployment in the export sector (especially in a fixed exchange rate).

 Inflation creates uncertainty and lower investment

 One argument is that a period of high and volatile inflation discourages firms from investing.
 Because inflation is high, firms are less certain investment will be profitable.
 It is argued that countries with higher inflation rates tend to have lower investment and therefore lower economic growth.
-Therefore, if there are poor levels of investment this could lead to higher unemployment in the long term.
+Therefore, if there are poor levels of investment, this could lead to higher unemployment in the long term.

-It is argued that countries with low inflation rates, such as Germany have enabled a long period of economic stability which helps to attain a long term low unemployment rate.
+It is argued that countries with low inflation rates, such as Germany have enabled a long period of economic stability which helps to attain a long-term low unemployment rate.
 Low inflation in a country like Germany also helps them to become more competitive within the Eurozone, which also helps create employment and reduce unemployment.

 See also: costs of inflation

-Inflationary booms causes recessions
+Inflationary booms cause recessions

-If the economy overheats; if the rate of economic growth is faster than the long run trend rate – then we will tend to get demand pull inflation.
+If the economy overheats; if the rate of economic growth is faster than the long run trend rate – then we will tend to get demand-pull inflation.
 Firms push up prices because demand is growing faster than supply.
 In the short term, this higher growth may lead to lower unemployment as firms take on more workers.
 However, this rate of economic growth is unsustainable – e.g. consumers may get into debt to increase spending, but as the economy falters they cut back on spending leading to lower AD.
 Also, if inflation increases, Monetary authorities will tend to increase interest rates to reduce inflation.
 A sharp increase in interest rates can cause economic growth to fall, leading to recession and unemployment.
 Therefore an economic boom with high inflation is often followed by a recession.
 The UK has had several ‘boom and bust’ economic cycles.
-An example, is the Lawson boom of 1980s.
+An example is the Lawson boom of the 1980s.
 From 1986, we had high economic growth and falling unemployment.
 By the end of the 1980s, economic growth rates were over 4% a year, but inflation was creeping towards 10%.
 To tackle inflation, the government increased interest rates and joined the ERM.
 Higher interest rates led to a rapid fall in consumer spending and investment.

 By 1991, the economic boom had turned into a deep economic downturn and the policies to reduce inflation led to higher unemployment.

-If the government had maintained economic growth at a sustainable rate during the 1980s (e.g. 2.5% rather than 5%), the growth would not have caused inflation and we would not have needed interest rates to rise so high.
+If the government had maintained economic growth at a sustainable rate during the 1980s (e.g. 2.5% rather than 5%), the growth would not have caused inflation, and we would not have needed interest rates to rise so high.
 By keeping inflation low, we could have avoided the rise in unemployment in the 1990s.

 UK Unemployment in the 1980s